-FP4EA project monitoring framework
+FP4EA project monitoring operational manual

-Introduction
+Project description

 The Policy Action for Climate Change Adaptation (PACCA) project is an activity within the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS).
 CCAFS aims to address the increasing challenge of Global warming and declining food security on agricultural practices, policies and measures through a strategic collaboration between CGIAR and Future Earth.
 Led by the International Center for Tropical Agriculture (CIAT), CCAFS is a collaboration among all 15 CGIAR research centers and coordinates with the other CGIAR research programs, as well as local, regional and national partners.